kaliRegenold/SeniorDesign/DesignDoc/source/businessplan.rst

 or time.
 We do have competition though, and that's the most relevant section of this business chapter.

-Our competition consists of about fifty teams rom around the United States, most with more money and resources than us.
+Our competition consists of about fifty teams from around the United States, most with more money and resources than us.
 All of these teams are competing to have the best robot in the competition and therefore win the prize money that comes with first place.
 Although there are several deliverables for the competition